A Simple, Optimal and Efficient Algorithm for Online Exp-Concave Optimization: Our Algorithm:

-The key idea of \lightons is to amortize the costly Mahalanobis projections with a \emph{hysteresis} mechanism and enforce feasibility with computationally cheap Euclidean projections.

-To illustrate this idea, we first introduce the core algorithm \lightonscore in \cref{alg:lightonscore}.
-As shown in Line 6, the proposed \lightonscore performs a projection only when the decision moves outside an \emph{expanded} domain $\tilde{\XX} \subseteq \reals^d$ defined as
+We first introduce the \lightonscore in \cref{alg:lightonscore}, which amortizes the costly Mahalanobis projections with a \emph{deferred-projection} mechanism. \lightonscore only differs from ONS by one line of code, as shown in Line~6 of \cref{alg:ons,alg:lightonscore}.
+While ONS projects onto $\XX$ immediately when the decision exits $\XX$, \lightonscore continues to update without projection outside $\XX$, and projects only when the decision exits an \emph{expanded} domain $\tilde{\XX}_k \subseteq \reals^d$ defined as

-where $k > 1$ is the hysteresis coefficient.
-Essentially, $\tilde{\XX}$ is the Euclidean ball of radius $kD/2$ centered at the origin, obtained by scaling by a factor of $k$ the minimal ball that contains $\XX$.
-The key difference between \lightonscore and the standard ONS algorithm~\citep{journals/ml/HazanAK07} is that ONS projects onto $\XX$ immediately once the decision leaves $\XX$, whereas \lightonscore delays projection and continues updating outside $\XX$, projecting back onto $\XX$ only when the decision exits the expanded domain $\tilde{\XX}$.
+where $k > 1$ is the deferral coefficient.
+Essentially, $\tilde{\XX}_k$ is obtained by scaling a Euclidean ball that contains $\XX$ by a factor of $k > 1$.

-Clearly, allowing a sufficiently large $k$ significantly improves projection efficiency, since projections are invoked less frequently.
-The following lemma precisely characterizes the relationship between the hysteresis coefficient $k$ and the number of Mahalanobis projections performed by the core algorithm.
-The proof of this lemma is provided in \cref{apd:alg-proof-proj-count}.
+Clearly, a larger $k$ implies lower runtime, as it invokes fewer Mahalanobis projections.
+The following lemma quantifies the relationship between the deferral coefficient $k$ and the number of Mahalanobis projections $N$.
+Its proof is deferred to \cref{apd:alg-proof-proj-count}.